Alxasaurus: Postcranial skeleton

+The anterior portion of the ilium is unpreserved, as is the pubis.
+Dorsal to the posterodistal end of the ilium was a large crest, probably homologous to a rugose area found in the same position in Segnosaurus.
+Two flattened, strap-like elements are preserved, tentatively interpreted as ischia.
+The shaft of Alxasaurus' femur was slightly bowed laterally, unlike in Segnosaurus, where it was straight.
+The femoral head is inclined dorsomedially.
+The bones of the tarsus (ankle) are unknown.
+Many pedal (foot) elements are known, though identifications are largely dubious.
+The proximal end of the third metatarsal was probably broad, as in Segnosaurus.
+The metatarsus overall was abbreviated, converging on basal sauropodomorphs.
+The foot overall was likely quite broad.

 Classification

 While exhibiting many typical therizinosaur features in overall body shape and in the teeth, the skeleton of Alxasaurus also shows several features present in more typical theropods, and the discovery of this animal provided significant evidence that therizinosaurs were aberrant theropods.
 Specifically, the semilunate carpal bone of the wrist is found only in maniraptoran theropods, which also include oviraptorosaurs, dromaeosaurs, troodontids, and birds.
 Even more basal therizinosaurs such as the feathered Beipiaosaurus and primitive Falcarius have since been discovered with more theropod features and have helped to solidify this arrangement.
 Alxasaurus is now thought to occupy a position between the early Beipiaosaurus and later therizinosaurids such as Erlikosaurus, Segnosaurus, or Therizinosaurus.

 Although Rusell and Dong coined the Alxasauridae to contain Alxasaurus, the family has not been widely corroborated in most analyses.
 In 2010, Lindsay E. Zanno noted that, while technically still valid, the group currently consists of only a single species and is thus of dubious utility.

-The following cladogram is based on the phylogenetic analysis conducted by Hartman et al. 2019:
+The following cladogram is based on the phylogenetic analysis conducted by Hartman et al., 2019: